cis547/cis547.github.io/_labs/lab08.markdown

 - `alarm(inst)` : There exists a potential exploitable divide-by-zero error at instruction inst.

 Assume that input programs may contain function calls to `tainted_input` and `sanitizer` that read and sanitize a tainted input, respectively.
 The final output relation for potential bug reports is `alarm`.

-You will use these relations to build rules for the definition analysis and taint analysis in `Extractor.cpp`.
+You will use these relations to build rules for the definition analysis and taint analysis in `analysis.dl`.

-## Encoding LLVM Instruction in Datalog
+#### Encoding LLVM Instruction in Datalog

 Recall that, in LLVM IR, values and instructions are interchangable.
 Therefore, all variables X, Y, and Z are an instance of LLVM’s `Value` class.